Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 ************************************************************************
 ```

-The compiler needs to find the smallest repetition rate.
+The compiler must find the smallest repetition rate.
 The problem is as follows:

 - The up-converter consumes **S** samples and produces **S.(7/5)**.
 - The down-converter consumes **S** samples and produces **S.(5/7)**
-- How many times (minimum) should the converters be run so that the number of samples consumed by the down-converter (n2) is equal to the number of samples produced by the up-converter (n1)?
+- How many times (minimum) must the converters run so that the number of samples consumed by the down-converter (n2) equals the number of samples produced by the up-converter (n1)?

 $$
 n1.S.(7/5) = n2.S